 Cornish Art Exhibitions

-The following are a selection of the exhibitions that I have curated in the past decade.
+The following are a selection of the exhibitions that I have curated in the past two decades.

 Click on the image for more detail of the exhibition and for comments by visitors.